Gold Jewellery in India

 Antique Jewellery is those which have a dull and rough look and the uniqueness of this type of jewellery is the old world appearance it has.
 These can be typically categorized by the era to which they belong.
 Antique jewelleries can compel one to take a deep dive into the rich folklore attached to their existence.

-.
-Rather it can be said that bead jewellery has existed in the Indian subcontinent for around five thousand years.
+The concept of bead jewellery in India had originated from the time of the Indus Valley Civilisation.
 Use of beads made of gold, silver, clay, wood, copper and ivory were a common practice among the people of the early days and since then the use of beads in ornaments in various forms have continued.

 The trendy jewellery which is an integral part of Indian jewellery is commonly called fashion jewellery.
 Such jewellery is made of cheap and light materials instead of heavy and costly metals.
-These types of jewellery keep on changing according to the fashions and trends.
+These types of jewellery keep on changing according to the fashion and trends.

 In the Navratna Jewellery, nine precious stones are used in a single ornament.
-This type of jewellery is prominent in the Indian land because of the astrological importance associated with it.
-In line with the navratna jewellery is the stone studded jewellery which is commonly used in India.
+This type of jewellery is prominent in the India because of the astrological importance associated with it.
+In line with the Navratna jewellery is the stone studded jewellery which is commonly used in India.
 A number of precious stones are studded within the ornament in order to give it a beautiful look or for some astrological purposes.

 The jewellery used by the various tribes of India is coming to light these days.
+Each tribe has kept its unique style of jewellery intact even now.
 The tribal jewellery has in fact transcended the rural boundary and has reached among the urban elite who use it as junk jewellery.

+Other traditional jewellery which is used in India is ornaments made of silver, platinum, ivory and some indigenous articles.
 Jewellery in India is varied and has changed in various time periods.
 The new forms of jewellery have enriched the stock of Indian jewellery but it has not yet replaced the older forms completely.